-Figure 2.3 illustrates mode shares for 1997 and 2010.
-The significant change since 1997 has been the increase in the transit mode share, to the point that almost half of all trips to and from UBC are by transit.
-There are now more trips by transit to and from UBC than by any other mode, and more trips by transit than by automobile (SOV and carpools combined).
+Figure 2.3 illustrates mode shares for 1997 and 2011.
+The significant change since 1997 has been the increase in the transit mode share, to the point that more than half of all trips to and from UBC are by transit.
+There are now more trips by transit to and from UBC than by all other modes combined.

-Figure 2.3 - Weekday Mode Shares Across UBC/UEL Screenline, 2010 vs. 1997
+Figure 2.3 - Weekday Mode Shares Across UBC/UEL Screenline, 2011 vs. 1997

 Figure 2.4 illustrates mode shares throughout the day.
-The transit mode share is highest during the morning and early afternoon from 8:00 a.m. to 2:00 p.m., and from 4:00 to 6:00 p.m.
-During these times, transit accounts for 50% or more of all trips.
+The transit mode share is highest during the morning from 9:00 to 11:00 a.m., and during the afternoon from 5:00 to 6:00 p.m.
+During these times, transit accounts for 60% or more of all trips to and from UBC.
 As expected, the single-occupant vehicle and carpool mode shares are highest during the early morning hours when there is little or no transit service.

-Figure 2.4 - Weekday Mode Shares Across UBC/UEL Screenline, 2010
+Figure 2.4 - Weekday Mode Shares Across UBC/UEL Screenline, 2011